nyamwea05/week-three-code-challenge/README.md

          Dependencies.

-The Flatiron application, Flatdango, allows users to purchase movie tickets from the in-theater kiosk only.
+The Flatiron application, Flatdango, allows users to purchase movie tickets from the in-theater counter only.

         Code Framework;